beds are a healthcare facility’s most essential . Properly maintained ensure the comfort and safety of your patients and employees.

 Professional Hospital Bed Maintenance Services and Best Practices

-Comprehensive maintenance programs ensure each feature of the hospital bed meet the manufacture’s recommended level of performance.
-Problems with brakes, casters, and rail stability are a few examples of mechanical failures that can lead to serious patient injury but can be prevented with proper maintenance.
-Hospital beds have many components that need proper care in order to function efficiently and safely.
-Let’s learn more about some of the well-known and not so well-known hospital bed functions that require routine maintenance.
+Comprehensive maintenance programs ensure each feature of the bed meet the manufacture’s recommended level of performance.
+Problems with brakes, casters, and rail stability are a few examples of mechanical failures that can lead to serious patient injury but can be prevented with proper maintenance. beds have many components that need proper care in order to function efficiently and safely.
+Let’s learn more about some of the well-known and not so well-known bed functions that require routine maintenance.

-One of the components of hospital beds that is damaged the most is the side rails.
+One of the components of beds that is damaged the most is the side rails.
 Patients often use them to support their weight when getting in and out of bed.
 In addition to providing a secure grip for patients, they are also important for providing communication features that allow patients to request caregivers.

 A defective rail can loosen over time and collapse under pressure leading to patient injury or fall.
 Also, side rails that cannot be adequately tucked are often damaged during transportation from running into doors, walls, and other equipment.
 They require regular lubrication and adjustment to prevent malfunction.